greenhousecode/slp-helper/README.md

       // Keep watching for value updates, and scrape every time there are changes
       watchChanges: true,

-      // Not recommended, use "lemonpi_debug" somewhere in the query string or hash instead
+      // Not recommended, add "lemonpi_debug" somewhere in the query string or hash instead
       debug: true,
     },